-As discussed in the body of this document, a proposed backfitting of one or more facilities regulated under 10 CFR Part 50 does not require a backfit analysis if the proposed action is required for purposes of compliance or adequate protection under 10 CFR 50.109(a)(4).
+As discussed in the body of this document, a proposed backfit of one or more facilities regulated under the Backfit Rule does not require a backfit analysis if the proposed action is required for purposes of compliance or adequate protection under 10 CFR 50.109(a)(4).
 Instead, the NRC must prepare a documented evaluation, including a statement of the objectives of and the reasons for the action, along with the basis for invoking the exception.
 Requirements for the documented evaluation are stated in 10 CFR 50.109(a)(6).
-Additional guidance for preparing and processing the documented evaluation appears in Management Directive 8.4.
+MD 8.4 and NUREG-1409 provide additional guidance for preparing and processing the documented evaluation for backfitting and issue finality.
 In the case of compliance exceptions under 10 CFR 50.109(a)(4)(i), some consideration of costs is required (NRC, 2016).